spiffe/spire-tutorials/metrics/README.md

 # Part 1: Run Services

-The SPIRE Server and Agent can be configured to emit telemetry by using a dedicated `telemetry { ... }` section on their configurations.
-At the moment of writing this tutorial SPIRE supports Prometheus, Statsd, DogStatsd, M3 and In-Memory as metric collectors.
-In this tutorial we'll show how to configure Prometheus and Statsd but configuration examples for the other collectors can be found on the [telemetry](https://github.com/spiffe/spire/blob/master/doc/telemetry_config.md) docs of the SPIRE project.
+The SPIRE Server and Agent can be configured to emit telemetry by using a dedicated `telemetry { ... }` section in their configuration files.
+Currently, SPIRE supports Prometheus, StatsD, DogStatsD, M3 and In-Memory as metrics collectors.
+In this tutorial we'll show how to configure Prometheus and StatsD but configuration examples for the other collectors can be found in the [telemetry](https://github.com/spiffe/spire/blob/master/doc/telemetry_config.md) docs of the SPIRE project.

 ## Configure SPIRE to Emit Telemetry

-The `telemetry` section supports the configuration of multiple collectors and for some collectors is also possible to declare multiple instances.
+The `telemetry` section supports the configuration of multiple collectors and for some collectors it is also possible to declare multiple instances.
-The following snippet belongs to the [SPIRE Server configuration](spire/server/server.conf) file.
-A similar configuration is also present at the [SPIRE Agent configuration](spire/agent/agent.conf) file.
+The following snippet is from the [SPIRE Server configuration](spire/server/server.conf) file.
+The [SPIRE Agent configuration](spire/agent/agent.conf) file is configured the same way.

 ```console
 telemetry {